kairos-fhir/kairos-fhir-dsl-mapping-example/docs/FHIR-Custom-Import-HDRP-Setup.md

 interfaces.fhir.custom.import.mappings=C:/applications/hdrp-home/fhir-custom-import-mappings
 ```

-The `interfaces.fhir.custom.import.mappings` property specifies the directory that will contain the import project directory.
+The `interfaces.fhir.custom.import.mappings` property specifies the directory that contains import project directories.
 This directory must exist on the HDRP application server.
-Each subdirectory represents an import project which can specified in the Bundle import REST
+Each subdirectory represents an import project that can be specified in the bundle import
-call.
-E.g.
+REST
+call, for example:

 ```
 C:/applications/hdrp-home/fhir-custom-import-mappings/project1
 C:/applications/hdrp-home/fhir-custom-import-mappings/project2
 ```

-Each project can contain a set of transformation groovy files and a project specific configuration.
-With multiple projects HDRP can support different
+Each project can contain a set of transformation Groovy files and a project-specific configuration.
+With multiple projects, HDRP can support different
 FHIR profile transformations.

 # Project Setup

-To set up a new export project:
+To set up a new import project:

-1. Create a new directory under the `interfaces.fhir.custom.import.mappings`
+1. Create a new directory under `interfaces.fhir.custom.import.mappings`.
-2. Copy the necessary Groovy scripts file into this directory.
-Examples can be found [here](../src/main/groovy/customimport).
+2. Copy the required Groovy script files into this directory.
+Examples are available [here](../src/main/groovy/customimport).
 3. Optional: Copy the [Configuration files](#project-specific-configuration-files) into this directory.
-4. Restart HDRP
+4. Restart HDRP.
 5. Send your custom FHIR bundles to the REST endpoint with the project name as a parameter.

 The directory structure will look like: